Vidip/virtualosa/README.md

 Screenshots:

+When Clicked on Single Button

 ![Single Trace](tracegraph.png)

 Echo Example: In Command Box just input ECHO 'any string'

 Example: ECHO hello world

 On Click of Start Button, it refreshes the data every second.
+Following is the screenshot of when clicked on single.

 ![Start](on_start.png)